nvidia-riva/sample-apps/virtual-assistant-rasa/README.md

 1. Start the Riva Speech Server, if not already done.
 Follow the steps in the [Riva Quick Start Guide](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/quick-start-guide.html).

-2. Clone Riva Sample Apps repository:
+2. Clone Riva Sample Apps repository, if not already done:
 ```
 	git clone https://github.com/nvidia-riva/sample-apps.git
 	cd sample-apps/virtual-assistant-rasa
 ```

 3. Modify the API endpoint setting.
 There are two locations in the code base that have to be configured for inter-service communication:
 	3.1. `rasa-weatherbot/endpoints.yml` for the IP address of the macine running Rasa Action server endpoint:
 	```
 		# uncomment and populate the section below